High Roads to Colonial Art - "Escuela Cuzqueña" Influence in the Philippines

 By Jose Luciano Dans (1805 - 1870) Wiki

-One curios load of the "Nao de China" or the trading galleons of the Manila - Acapulco carried to the Far East in the early 17thh Century were objects for the propagation of the Christian faith -- religious artworks.
-It was one of great importance for religious orders.
-The duties whatsoever were waved as it was seen as of importance.
+One curious cargo of the "Nao de China" or the trading galleons of the Manila-Acapulco trade route in the early 17th century were objects for the propagation of the Christian faith - religious artworks.
+These artworks held great importance for religious orders, and any duties associated with their transport were waived due to their significance.

-The markets and ports of Nueva Espana were flooded with both merchants and copiers of religious art.
-There was somehow a prevailing norm or an art form prevalent in the Americas.
-And it's origin was high above the clouds, in the Andes.
-In the former capital of the Inca empire, Cusco Peru.
+The markets and ports of Nueva España were flooded with both merchants and copiers of religious art.
+A prevailing artistic norm or style existed in the Americas, and its origin was high in the Andes Mountains, in the former Inca capital of Cusco, Peru.

-This Catholic religious artistic tradition came to be known as "Escuela Cuzqueña" (The Cuzco School ).
+This Catholic religious artistic tradition came to be known as the "Escuela Cuzqueña" (The Cuzco School).

-In the early years of evangelization of the Americas, the art of painting religious themes also began to flourish in the high Andes.
-Baroque art with some of its known movements like "Mannerism" influenced the Cusco art tradition.
-Artists from Europe also came to work there in some of the big undertakings of the church.
+In the early years of evangelization in the Americas, the art of painting religious themes also flourished in the high Andes.
+Baroque art, with some of its known movements like Mannerism, influenced the Cusco art tradition.
+European artists also came to work there on some of the church's large undertakings.

-This religious art tradition had to cross the vast Pacific.
+This religious art tradition had to cross the vast Pacific Ocean.

-In Paete Laguna, in the church of Saint James the apostle, there is a mural of St Christopher that is very indicative of the styles of Spanish colonial art and its influence.
-According to local lore, the first "San Cristobal" painted by local painter Jose Luciano Dans was not so liked by the priest.
-It was too oriental, with the saint seen having a sword, more like a character in a local Moro-Moro.
+In Paete, Laguna, the church of Saint James the Apostle has a mural of St. Christopher that is very indicative of the styles and influence of Spanish colonial art.
+Local lore tells the story of how the first "San Cristobal" painted by local artist Jose Luciano Dans was disliked by the priest for being too oriental, depicting the saint with a sword, resembling a character from a local Moro-Moro play.
+A second painting had to be commissioned.
+The styles and colors are reminiscent of the unique kind of Baroque Mannerism that developed in Cuzco and spread throughout the Americas.

-I recall one of my grandmother's valued possession, which she kept in his cartamoneta (wallet).
-It was a "stampita" of Santa Rosa de Lima, the somewhat crude presentation seen in the artwork, that I remember now, imagining about that high road it took to be here.
+I recall one of my grandmother's prized possessions, which she kept in her cartamoneda (wallet).
+It was a "stampita" of Santa Rosa de Lima.
+The artwork's somewhat crude presentation comes to mind now, and I can't help but imagine the long journey it took to reach here.

 "San Cristobal" by Quechuan artist Basilio de Santa Cruz Pumacallao (1661-1700) Cusco Peru,